-The CM has a pivotal role in the financial matters of a state, including the budget, basic infrastructural and developmental priorities of the state, financial planning and economic growth of the state and others.
+The CM plays a key role in a state’s financial affairs, including the government’s budget, basic infrastructural and development goals, financial planning and economic growth of other states.

-All major decisions in the state are taken by the CM with the support of the council of ministers.
+All major state decisions are made by the CM, with the approval of the ministerial council.

 He/she acts as a vice-chairman of the concerned zonal council by rotation, holding office for a period of one year at a time.